Christian Walker Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.45 team ERA that ranks 20th among all MLB pitching staffs.
+- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.